cdlhub/it-doc/Docker.md

 Note that each command in a docker file creates a layer, hence an image.

+## Instructions

+* `CMD` and `ENTRYPOINT` instructions define what command gets executed when running a container.
+* `ADD` and `COPY` are used to copy a file to the container.
+With `ADD` instruction, you can also specify a URL, or an archive, or a zipped file, while the `COPY` instruction does not handle URL, or unpacking/untarring of files.
+* `RUN` runs a command inside a container and create a layer out of it.

 ## Best Practices

 * Minimize the number of packages you need per image.